Sid Tinsley

-Sidney Wallace Tinsley (January 14, 1920 – June 3, 2006) was an American football punter in the National Football League (NFL).
-Tinsley played for one season for the Pittsburgh Steelers in 1945.
-He played college football at Clemson.
+Sidney Wallace Tinsley (January 14, 1920 – June 3, 2006) was an American professional football punter in the National Football League (NFL).
+After playing college football at Clemson, Tinsley played one season for the Pittsburgh Steelers in 1945.

 College career

 Tinsley played college football for the Clemson Tigers program.
 While at Clemson, Tinsley was a running back.

+Tinsley's college career was interrupted by World War II, as he was drafted into the Army.
+After returning to Clemson in 1944, Tinsley found out that his roommate and Tigers teammate Claude Rothell was killed during the Normandy landings.

 NFL career

 After college, Tinsley played in the NFL for the Pittsburgh Steelers during their 1945 season.
 Although he was a running back at Clemson, the Steelers primarily used Tinsley as punter.
 Tinsley did rush the ball 5 times for 3 yards.
 Tinsley also recorded an interception and recovered a fumble.
 However, Tinsley's greatest accomplishment came through his punting, as he led the league in punts (57) and punting yards (2,308) in 1945.
+An injury ahead of the 1946 season ended his football career.